Ed-von-Schleck/cbob/README.md

 --------

 Apart from the obvious, there's
-* Automatic dependency tracking: You don't need to declare your `include`s somewhere, *cbob* gets it right.
+* Automatic `include` dependency tracking: You don't need to declare your `include`s somewhere, *cbob* gets it right.
 DRY, you know.
 * Precompiled headers: By default, *cbob* precompiles your headers (and uses them) transparently.
 * Target dependencies: You can make a target dependend on other targets.
-When building a target, *cbob* first makes sure the dependencies are up to date.
+When building a target, *cbob* first makes sure its dependencies are up to date.
 For example, you can make a *virtual* `all` target that depends on all other targets (which can have dependencies as well).

 Planned Features
 ----------------